wp-plugins/chamber-dashboard-member-manager/readme.txt

 4. Payment report

 == Changelog ==
+= 1.8 =
+* fixed PHP error in notification meta box
+* revamped settings page to use settings API better
+* added option to automatically lapse membership when membership dues are not paid
+* automatically mark invoices as "unpaid" after 4 months
+* other changes to work with new recurring payments plugin
+* added due date column to invoices overview page
+* made columns on invoices overview page sortable
+* further fixes to PayPal IPN that should prevent multiple notifications from being sent
+* improvements to Payment Report
+* fixed bug that caused invoice number to increment if you use Quick Edit
+* fixed bug that caused paid invoices to be marked as overdue
+* added ability to download CSV of recent payments
+* invoices default to invoice status "open" if no other invoice status is selected

 = 1.7 =
 * fixed bug where incorrect business would get inserted into membership form
 * fixed bug so that invoices connected to draft businesses displayed properly